omarkhaled646/Cairo-Address-Verification/README.md

 ## Overview

-Cairo Address Verification is an HTTP API that takes an address name and checks if it exists in Cairo or not using an LSTM Deep Learning Mode.
+Cairo Address Verification is an HTTP API that takes an address name and checks if it exists in Cairo or not using an LSTM Deep Learning Model.

 ## Building the Docker Image